Changing your website’s frontpage

 - A custom page, if you prefer to have a free-form page on your frontpage, for example with a full-page background slideshow (see tutorial below).
-You can select a different frontpage for your mobile website.
+You can select a different frontpage for your smartphone website.

 If you set a specific gallery as the frontpage, you will need to make sure that the other galleries are accessible via links in your menu.
 Refer to the section on menus for further help!

 TUTORIAL 1: displaying a full-bleed background image, video or slideshow on your frontpage

 Frontpage slideshow with multiple images and taking the text from the image titles

-- Create a new custom page under My Website / Pages.
-Uncheck the box to add the page to the menu ;
+- Create a new custom page under My Website / Pages not in menu ;

 - Leave the page content blank, and head directly to the Slideshow / Background tab ;

 - Select the Background template, optionally add the text that will be displayed over the slideshow, and hit the Create button ;